Certora/Documentation/docs/cvl/builtin.md

 sub-rule checks the `satisfy true` statement, which is fulfilled if there is an input such that `f(e, arg)` runs to completion without reverting.
 The other sub-rule checks the `assert true` statement.
-Of course, this assertion itself is never violated, but the sub-rule contains the `pessimistic assertions` that we insert when at least one of the "optimistic" flags (e.g.
+Of course, this assertion itself is never violated, but the sub-rule contains the {term}`pessimistic assertions` that we insert when at least one of the "optimistic" flags (e.g.
 {ref}`--optimistic_loop`, {ref}`--optimistic_hashing`, etc.) is not active.
 Note that rules with only {ref}`satisfy` do not check these assertions.